Rexx Language Binding für CORBA 3.0.

 Then one has to be aware, that another problem ocurs.
 The problem, how to transform the TCL strings into the respective C++ types, that are used within the C++ stubs and skeletons, which are linked in.

 One considers that the type information is implicitly contained in a methods proclamation by the arrangement of the formal arguments, one does not need to carry them with explicitly.
 As the Idl definition of the methods is basis for the generation of the corresponding C++ method signature in the proxy objects (stub,skeleton), it is always known, that for example the first argument of a method corresponds to a certain type.
 There must be implemented only one time a serie of converting functions for the conversion of TCL types into respective C++ types, which can be applied several times.
-The problem to solve is, how this conversion functions can be applied automaticly depending on a concrete IDL definition, and how they can be automaticly connected with the automticly generated proxy object of the reused IDL to C++ compiler.
+The problem to solve is, how this conversion functions can be applied automaticly depending on a concrete IDL definition, and how they can be automaticly connected with the automticly generated proxy object of the reused IDL to C++ compiler.5.3.Other language bindings

 Respectively a pair of of conversion function from TCL to C + +, as well as from C + + to TCL, Convert::form_tcl() and Convert::to-tcl () is implemented.